It’s Not Your Fault if He’s Abusive

 It doesn’t always go to physical abuse but had all the potential to get there.

-Either way, it’s not a healthy relationship and one to best step out of.
+Either way, it’s not a healthy relationship and to best step out of.

 I cover more in the book I wrote, Attract Love at Any Age.